 There are many reasons to establish an effective internet presence for your business online and only a small fraction of the population which this may not be applicable.

 As a general rule of thumb, internet marketing is a great investment of your time and resources to maximize your exposure.
+If you are looking for an effective method of generating qualified mortgage leads, for instance, you will likely need to take advantage of online marketing resources.

 As a small to medium size business owner, exposure is everything.
 If you are going to capture the attention of the millions of people in the US who live their daily lives with their eyes glued to the front of their mobile devices, you have to catch their attention where it counts.